Child, Youth and Vulnerable Adult

 - Open door policy

-- Sign in and out policy for nursery age
+- Sign-in and sign-out policy for nursery age.

 - Membership: A volunteer must be a church member for 6 months before working in a leadership capacity with children, youth or vulnerable adults.
 An exception is the long time church constituent who has been volunteering in the ministries for a number of years before these procedures were put into place.